yuzie007/mpltern/docsrc/notes_for_implementation.rst

 The first arguments ``x`` and ``y`` are actually positional arguments, and therefore their order cannot be exchanged.
-Following this behavior, also in Mpltern, the order of ``t``, ``l``, ``r`` cannot be exchanged.
+Following this behavior, also in mpltern, the order of ``t``, ``l``, ``r`` cannot be exchanged.

 ``ax.plot`` can run even without any positional arguments.